jason-ezenwa/movie-admin-dashboard/README.md

 NB: This project is under active development and is not yet complete.

+## Tech Stack

+React: The project is built using the React JavaScript library, providing a robust and efficient front-end framework.

+Material-UI: I've utilized Material-UI, a popular React UI framework, to create a sleek and responsive user interface.

+JSX: I use JSX (JavaScript XML) for defining component structures, making it easier to work with React's component-based architecture.

+CSS: This project incorporates Cascading Style Sheets (CSS) for styling and layout, ensuring a polished and visually appealing user interface.

 ## Available Scripts

 In the project directory, you can run: